LVAD Wire Infection Risks: What Every Patient Should Know

 LVAD wire or driveline is the only component that exits the body.
 Your doctor creates a permanent opening through the skin to make a way for the driveline.
 Because it is an opening, it becomes a vulnerable site for opportunistic bacteria to enter and cause infection.
 Driveline or LVAD wire infection is one of the most common complications that occur after LVAD implantation.

-With the right approach of proper care and medication use after LVAD surgery, you can significantly reduce the chances of infection.
+With the right approach of proper care and medication, you will have a lot more control over infection risks.
 You may also need to have some knowledge about the risks that can cause infection.
+Because that will give you the power to act quickly if something doesn’t seem normal.
 Some of these include:

 • Poor hygiene at the exit site